rdegges/rdegges-blog/articles/2010/how-to-reset-your-sleep-schedule-seriously.md

 So, the question of course, is how can you reset your sleep schedule easily without any pain?
-Numerous web sites would have you believe that your sleep cycle can be ‘hacked', by doing some particular ritual.
+Numerous web sites would have you believe that your sleep cycle can be 'hacked', by doing some particular ritual.

 [Wisebread][] suggests that if you don't eat for roughly 12 to 16 hours before you want to wake up, your body will automatically adjust to a new schedule